 Continuous improvement aims to identify the immediate and discrete changes that need to be made to keep a business competitive.
 By regularly evaluating processes, workflows, and ongoing projects, teams get a better understanding of why something that might have worked at one time no longer delivers the desired result.

-Operational excellence is a broader strategy that shapes long term goals, impacts company culture, and focuses on sustainable solutions.
+Operational excellence is a broader strategy that shapes long-term growth, impacts company culture, and focuses on sustainable solutions.

 Process excellence vs. operational excellence